livst89/TradeshiftTriangle/README.md

 ## Problem to solve

-Determine triangle type by side lengths.
+Determine a triangles type by given side length values.

 ### Valid triangle?